hjhuney/Time-Series/README.md

 Most models require stationairty.
 Can you use transformations and differencing to change data.
 Used extensively in ARIMA.

 To test whether data is stationary, can use Augmented Dickey-Fuller Test.

+## Autocorrelation

+Can only be present in ordered data.
+It is the similiarity between observations based on the time lag between them (i.e. repeating patterns).
+Trend and seasonality are a product of autocorrelation.

+ACF and PACF plots show autocorrelation.